m-labs/sipyco/examples/.ipynb_checkpoints/README-checkpoint.md

 Last update: __2025_03_06__

-### How-To: Run
+Author: An Artiq user who had never used asyncio or sipyco or artiq before and who wanted to get down the basics.

+### How to run?

 Enter a subdirectory and follow the instructions.

 ### What is the goal?

-To help you understand the basic function and usage of some sipyco features.
+To understand the basic function and usage of some sipyco features.

-(Author: An Artiq user who had never used asyncio or sipyco or artiq before and who wanted to get down the basics.)

-### How-To: Learn
+### How to learn?

 - Learn how [asyncio](https://docs.python.org/3/library/asyncio.html) works from the instructions inside `./asyncio`.
 - Learn how [sipyco](https://github.com/m-labs/sipyco/) works from the examples here.